California wildfires erupt in wine country, damaging Santa Rosa and prompting evacuations

 Warmer.
 Burning.
 Epidemic-challenged.
 Expensive.
 The California Dream has become the California Compromise.

-The Shady Fire jumped Highway 12 in Oakmont, and forced a 5,000-person senior community to be evacuated by bus as flames moved closer.
+The Shady Fire jumped Highway 12 in Oakmont and forced a 5,000-person senior community to be evacuated by bus as flames moved closer.
 Evacuation orders (map) extended into the eastern periphery of Santa Rosa while an evacuation warning was in effect for the city itself.
 An evacuation warning is not the same as an order, but puts residents on notice that an order could come at any time and advises that they be ready to flee.

 Fires were burning Monday morning in Sonoma and Napa counties, raising fears of the devastation wrought by the Wine Country fires of 2017, when Santa Rosa was heavily damaged.
 In Napa County, the Glass Fire ignited Sunday and spread quickly as dry winds picked up.
 CalFire tweeted it had burned 11,000 acres as of Monday morning.